mikependon/RepoDB.NET/pages/references/baserepository.md

 }
 ```

-#### Enabling for Dependency Injection
+### Dependency Injection

-Create an interface that contains all the necessary methods.
+Create an interface that contains all the necessary methods (both sync and async).
 The name must be identitical on the purpose of the repository.

 ```csharp
 public interface ICustomerRepository